What are top 5 CRMs?

 I raise my voice to warn:

-I personally tested most of the tools in their first page and when I read things like “The real customer centric CRM” or “Cloud-based solution delivering a 360° view of your customers” or even more laughing “Entire customer life-cycle in one place **14-day free trial**“…
+I personally tested most of the tools on their first page and when I read things like “The real customer-centric CRM” or “Cloud-based solution delivering a 360° view of your customers” or even more laughing “Entire customer life-cycle in one place **14-day free trial**“…

 They are just MARKETING slogans.